bentoml/BentoML/docs/source/quickstart.rst

-BentoML stores all packaged model files under the `~/bentoml/{service_name}/{service_version}` directory by default.
-The BentoML file format contains all the code, files, and configs required to deploy the model for serving.
+BentoML stores all packaged model files under the `~/bentoml/repository/{service_name}/{service_version}` directory by default.
+The BentoML packaged model format contains all the code, files, and configs required to run and deploy the model.

 BentoML also comes with a model management component called `YataiService <https://docs.bentoml.org/en/latest/concepts.html#customizing-model-repository>`_,